Bird scarer

 Bird scarers is a blanket term used to describe devices designed for deterring birds by startling, confusing or otherwise repeling them, typically employed in commercial settings by farmers to dissuade birds from consuming and defecating on recently planted arable crops.
 Numerous bird scarers are also readily available to the public direct to consumer, or by means of purchase from independent retailers.

-Bird scarers are also often present on airfields to prevent birds from accumulating in proximity to runways and causing a potential hazard to the bird and/or aircraft as well as potentially increasing the frequency an airstrip requires maintenance, and wind turbines.
+Bird scarers are also often present on airfields to prevent birds from accumulating in proximity to runways and causing a potential hazard to the bird and/or aircraft as well as potentially increasing the frequency an airstrip requires maintenance, and near wind turbines.

 Visual scarers

 Scarecrow

 One of the oldest designs of bird scarer is the scarecrow which is in the shape of a human figure.
 The scarecrow idea has been built upon numerous times, and not all visual scare devices are shaped like humans.
 The "Flashman Birdscarer," Iridescent tape, "TerrorEyes" balloons, and other visual deterrents are all built on the idea of visually scaring birds.
 This method doesn't work so well with all species, considering that some species frequently perch on scarecrows.

 By analogy, people make monkey scarers to protect their cropland in Ethiopia.